Decentralized spending creates the need for a spend management solution.

-High performance teams need to be empowered.
+High-performance teams need to be empowered.
 That includes, among other things, giving them the ability to procure the products and services that they need in order to do their job.
 In the past, purchasing decisions were generally made, and payments executed, by a centralized purchasing or procurement manager.
-Over the past decades decentralized spending has shifted away from the conventional T&E to include SaaS, cloud products, as well as other recurring, subscription-based products and services, especially contractors for specialized tasks.
-Yet in that relatively long period of time, little has been done to rethink the full operational requirements that supporting decentralized spending needs.
+Over the past decades, decentralized spending has shifted away from the conventional T&E to include SaaS, cloud products, as well as other recurring, subscription-based products and services, especially contractors for specialized tasks.
+Yet in that relatively long period of time, little has been done to rethink the full operational requirements that support decentralized spending needs.

 Consider the company where, on any given day, the dev team needs to renew their AWS subscription, marketing needs to pay for digital ads, HR needs to pay a contractor to set up benefits, the sales team needs to pay for rideshare, and the office manager needs to purchase snacks for the office.
 Allowing each employee to execute these purchases requires approvals, payment execution, booking to the general ledger, and reporting to management.
 In most companies, each of these parts of the spend management process involve different people, several different software tools, and a range of payment mechanisms.

 Finance teams have worked to put tools and operations in place, often using an ad hoc approach that results in a disjointed process.
 In addition to the resulting messy finance stack, many of the embedded workflows, like approvals for spend, receipt submission compliance, and report generation and distribution, are time-consuming and cumbersome.